cap-js-community/websocket/README.md

 - **Event level**:
   - Type: `String[] | String`
-  - Provide static unique user ids to include or exclude websocket users from event broadcasting
+  - Provide static unique users to include to or exclude from event broadcasting
-  - Value can be a single user id or an array of user ids
+  - Value can be a single user or an array of users
 - **Event element level**:
   - Type: `Boolean`
-  - Value from event data for the annotated element is used as user id to include or exclude websocket users from event broadcasting
+  - Value from event data for the annotated element is used as users to include to or exclude from event broadcasting
-  - Value can be a single user id or an array of user ids
+  - Value can be a single user or an array of users
-  - First annotated element with an defined event data value is taken

 **Examples:**